The Complete Honest Hands-On Review Of Panasonic EVA1

 Then you need to apply one of these LUTs after that change http://firmware.atomos.com/panaRAW_to_Vlog_Vgamut_LUTs.zip

-Then you can (finally) use whatever LUTs or color space conversions you are used to that expect proper Vlog going in.
+Then you can (finally) use whatever LUTs or color space conversions you are used to, and expect proper Vlog going in.

 If none of this makes sense to you, then never fear!
 I have made a very long and very tedious video explaining it all for you (the sound is terrible, so turn on the subtitles):